How To Tie a Shemagh or Keffiyeh: History, Benefits, And Methods To Tie Properly

 4. Take the right side of the Keffiyeh, place it on your nose and mouth, and wrap it around your head until its end meets the end of the left side of the cloth.

 5. Tie the two ends of the cloth.
-Again, make sure that it's not too loose that the Keffiyeh falls and not too tight that you can't breathe properly.
-Adjust the cloth if necessary.
+Once more, ensure it's not too loose so the Keffiyeh doesn't fall off and not too tight so you can breathe comfortably.
+Adjust the fabric as needed.

 Traditional Way